rodrivas78/MSX/BASIC_10_Liners/TENacious_Maze_Race/readme.txt

 Emulation:
 ---------
-The game should work well on almost any MSX emulator, but I would like recommend BlueMSX or openMSX.
+The game should work well on almost any MSX emulator, but I would like to recommend BlueMSX or openMSX.

 Load Instructions:
 1. Start BlueMSX .